himangshuj/himangshuj.github.io/_posts/2019-03-20-reflections-on-a-decade-of-paid-coding.md

 > To app or not to app <br/>
 > Microservice vs monolith <br/>

-These and all questions on naming cloud the mind of many of us who have been fortunate enough to be the author of commit number 1 of a repo or repos.
+All the above the age old Shakespearean dilemma of "whats in a name?" can take a lot of time not spent coding.
+While I have no answer of what is the best name for a repo or a variable or function, I have found my individual answers to a few architectural questions.